anthavio/airbrake-logback/README.md

 		return registration;
 	}
 ```
-In case you are unhappy with shipped AirbrakeServletRequestFilter and HttpServletRequestEnhancer, you can implement your own...
+In case you are unhappy with provided AirbrakeServletRequestFilter and HttpServletRequestEnhancer, you can implement your own...
 ```
 package com.example;
 import net.anthavio.airbrake.AirbrakeNoticeBuilderUsingFilteredSystemProperties;